ID Fellowship Training (Years 1-2)

 Clinical electives

-Subspecialty elective-rotations (two to four weeks) are available on the clinical in-patient service.
-These rotations provide fellows with more intense and dedicated exposure to specific types of infections.
+Subspecialty elective-rotations (two to four weeks at a time) are available to our fellows.
+These rotations provide them with more intense and dedicated exposure to specific types of infections.
 The rotations are staffed by senior clinicians with specific clinical expertise/research interests in that area.
 Current electives include:

-Fellows interested in global health also have the option of an international elective at Weill Bugando Medical Center in Tanzania.
+Fellows interested in global health also have the option of an international elective at Weill Bugando Medical Center in Tanzania or other sites coordinated by Cornell University's Center for Global Health.

 Outpatient clinics